rqlite/rqlite/README.md

 By default a backup can only be retrieved from the leader, though this check can be disabled by adding `noleader` to the URL as a query param.

 ## Log Compaction
-rqlite does perform log compaction.
+rqlite automatically performs log compaction.
 After a fixed number of changes rqlite snapshots the SQLite database, and truncates the Raft log.
+This is a technical feature of the Raft consensus system, and most users of rqlite need not be concerned with this.

 ## Limitations
  * SQLite commands such as `.schema` are not handled.